mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/tutorials/configure-rbac/index.md

 - _Cluster Admin Role_: a `ClusterRole` that applies to all target clusters in all workspaces.
 - _Kommander Global Admin Role_: a `ClusterRole` applies to the management cluster.

+Users in groups bound to these roles will have admin rights across all clusters managed on Kommander, including the management cluster.

 #### Using the Kommander UI

 In the Kommander UI, do the following: